-Venus is shining down as beautifully as ever at the moment, in a must-see line-up with planetary siblings Mercury and Saturn that we reported yesterday.
+Venus shines down beautifully when prominent in the evening or morning skies.
 But as students of Venus well know, looks can be very deceptive.

 In reality, Venus is a hellish world that has been dubbed “Earth’s evil twin”.
 As well as having a surface temperature twice that found inside a domestic oven on full, the atmospheric pressure is so heavy that anyone foolish enough to go there would be instantly crushed.

 That air is pretty nasty too, containing more than a million times as much sulphur dioxide as found in Earth’s atmosphere.
 There has been speculation that this is being fuelled by volcanoes, as on our own planet.
 Indeed, leading Venus expert Professor Fred Taylor has told Skymania that there could be as many as a million volcanoes all over the surface of our ugly sister.

 Now the European Space Agency (ESA) is reporting that six years of study by its Venus Express spacecraft have shown large changes in the levels of sulphur dioxide in Venus’s atmosphere, boosting the possibility that volcanoes are erupting to produce the pungent, toxic gas.